neuroinformatics-unit/python-cookiecutter/docs/source/contributing.md

 # Contributing to python-cookiecutter

-Thank you for considering contributing to cookiecutter-python!
+Thank you for considering contributing to python-cookiecuttter!
 We welcome contributions that improve the project, whether it's code, documentation, or enhancements.

 :::{note}